 Management is responsible for the other information.
-The other information comprises the information included in the Annual report, but does not include the consolidated financial statements and our auditor's report thereon.
-The Annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the Annual and Quarterly reports, but does not include the consolidated financial statements and our auditor's report thereon.
+The Annual and Quarterly reports are expected to be made available to us after the date of this auditor's report.